 The rose opened its eyes in wonder and said, "The cactus has water?"

-"Yes you can also drink from it.
+"Yes, you can also drink from it.
 The sparrow can bring water to you if you ask the cactus for help."

-The red rose felt too ashamed of its past words and behavior to ask for water from the cactus, but then it finally did ask the cactus for help.
-The cactus kindly agreed and the birds filled their beaks with water and watered the rose's roots.
+The red rose felt too ashamed of its past words and behavior to ask for water from the cactus, but it finally did ask the cactus for help.
+The cactus kindly agreed, and the birds filled their beaks with water and watered the rose's roots.
 Thus the rose learned a lesson and never judged anyone by their appearance again.